Correlation effects in one-dimensional metallic quantum wires under various confinements: Theoretical formalism

 \subsection{Density response function}

 In this section, we present an analysis of the static properties of the 1D HEG using the dynamical density response function and the fluctuation-dissipation theorem \cite{Giuliani2008}.
 The density response function quantifies the change in electron density due to a change in the external potential.
-It is defined as \cite{girdhar2022electron,bala2012exchange}
+It is obtained in FRPA and given as \cite{bala2012exchange}

 where $V(q)$ is the Fourier transform of the effective potential and $\lambda$ denotes the order of the potential, while $\chi_{1}^\text{se}(q, \omega)$ and $\chi_{1}^\text{ex}(q, \omega)$ represent the first-order self-energy and exchange correction to the polarizability, respectively.
-In the high-density limit, Eq.\ (\ref{drf_exact}) can be approximated to first order as
+In the weak coupling ($\approx$ high density) approximation, the FRPA density response function, Eq.\ (\ref{drf_exact}), can be written as